Poltuu/Harpoon/README.md

 The default behavior is to do nothing.
 If you wish to change it, you may:

-- create our own `IWebHookSender`, potentially by inheriting from `DefaultWebHookSender` or `EFWebHookSender`.
-Those classes expose the following methods to helpe deal with errors
+- Create our own `IWebHookSender`, potentially by inheriting from `DefaultWebHookSender` or `EFWebHookSender`.
+Those classes expose the following methods to help you deal with errors

 ```c#
 protected virtual Task OnSuccessAsync(IWebHookWorkItem webHookWorkItem, CancellationToken cancellationToken);